Pregnant and Melting? How to Beat Summer Heat!

 4. Be Smart When Outside

 If you're taking a walk, try to aim for early morning or late evening when it's cooler.
 If you have to be out in the peak sunshine of the afternoon, try to stay in the shade as much as possible.
-I always cross the road to the shady side in the summer anyway because I hate being a sweaty mess!
+I always cross the road to the shady side in the summer anyway because I hate feeling super sweaty when I get where I am going.

 Be sure to apply plenty of good quality sunscreen to avoid sunburn.
 That's the last thing you need!
 Sun exposure in pregnancy can also lead to melasma, a condition in which blotchy areas of darkened skin appear during pregnancy.
 So staying in the shade is the wisest choice during pregnancy.